 When you start to introduce solids, babies often become constipated as their bodies need to learn how to manage new foods.
 During this period, the frequency and the consistency can change in your baby’s bowel movements.

 Keeping your baby hydrated is the key to avoiding constipation.
-Give your baby 1 – 2 oz (30-60ml) of cooled boiled water to help encourage bowel movements.
+Once they are weaning, give them 1 – 2 oz (30-60ml) of cooled boiled water to help encourage bowel movements.
 Having plenty of fluid in their system makes the poo softer and easier to pass, whereas dehydration causes dry, hard poo which is more difficult to pass.

-- Massage your baby’s tummy, start at the belly button and then massage in circles outwards in a clockwise direction.
-If they are finding this uncomfortable stop and try again at a later date.
+Massage your baby’s tummy.
+Start at the belly button and then massage in circles outwards in a clockwise direction.
+If they are finding this uncomfortable, stop and try again later.

-- A warm bath can help your baby pass on stools more easily and it can also help to massage their stomach again once they are in the bath.
+A warm bath will help your baby relax their abdominal muscles and stop straining, which can help your baby pass on stools more easily.
+It can also help to massage their stomach again once they are in the bath.